mdgolammafuz/ICO-with-ERC20-Token/README.md

 1. ***Mappings***

    * It’s a data structure that holds key->value pairs.
-Its similar to Python Dictionaries, JS objects or Java HashMaps
+It's similar to Python Dictionaries, JS objects, or Java HashMaps

    * All keys must have the same type and all values must have the same type

-   * The keys can not be of types mapping, dynamic array, enum or struct.
+   * The keys can not be of types mapping, dynamic array, enum, or struct.
 The values can be of any type including mapping

    * Mapping is always saved in storage, its’ a state variable.
 Mappings declared inside functions are also saved in storage

-   * The mappings advantage is that lookup time is constant no matter mapping’s size
+   * The mappings advantage is that lookup time is constant no matter the mapping’s size

    * A mapping is not iterable, we can’t iterate through a mapping using a for loop

-   * Keys are not saved into the mapping (its a hash table data structure).
+   * Keys are not saved into the mapping (it's a hash table data structure).
 To get a value from the mapping we provide a key, the key gets passed through a hashing function, that outputs a predetermined index that returns the corresponding value from the mapping

    * If we want the value of an unexisting key we get a default value